JamesMessinger/postman-bdd/README.md

 --------------------------
 Postman BDD supports more advanced features too.
 I'll add documentation for them soon, but here's a little teaser :)

-- **Simple debugging** - When a debugger is attached, Postman BDD will automatically pause when a test fails so you can debug it.

 - **Nested `describe` blocks** - In standard BDD pattern, you can nest `describe` blocks to logically group your tests

 - **Hooks** - Postman BDD supports all the standard BDD hooks: `before`, `after`, `beforeEach`, and `afterEach`, so you can reuse tests across multiple requests in your REST API.

 - **JSON Schema Validation** - Postman BDD includes an assertion `response.body.should.have.schema(someJsonSchema)`, which allows you to validate your API's responses against a [JSON Schema](https://spacetelescope.github.io/understanding-json-schema/basics.html).
 This is especially great if you've already built a [Swagger schema](http://editor.swagger.io) for your API.

+- **Detailed logging** - You can increase or decrease the amount of information that Postman BDD logs by setting `postmanBDD.logLevel`.
+Errors and warnings are logged by default.

 API Documentation